existential_freedom_meaning_isolation_death.jpeg

 • Heal from child and adult sexual harassment, abuse and assault

-**except substance misuse.
-You must have good control over any current dependency, with minimal use of alcohol or substances in order to meaningfully engage with psychotherapy to address the underlying causes of your addictions and phobias
+**I recommend stabilising substance misuse via AA or NA groups first in order to meaningfully engage with psychotherapy to address the underlying causes of your addictions and phobias

 • A troubled or abusive past or present